sy77777en/label_pizza/instructions.md

 > **Note:** You cannot change a human/admin user to a model user because model users do not have `email` and might have `confidence_score` in the `annotations` table.

-### 3. Sync Question Groups and Their Questions
+### 3. Sync Question Groups

-Before creating question groups, it is important to decide whether you need a **verification function**.
-This optional Python function (which you can define in `label_pizza/verify.py`) checks that all answers in a group are logically consistent *before* they are submitted.
+> Before creating question groups, it's important to understand the role of the (optional) `verification_function`.
+This function ensures that the answers within a group are logically consistent.
+>

-> **For example:** Annotators must describe a person if there are more than 0 people in the video; otherwise, the description must be blank.
-The `check_human_description` function enforces this rule.
+> **For example:** Annotators must describe a person if there are more than 0 people in the video; otherwise, the description should be left blank.
+The following `check_human_description` function enforces this rule.

 ```python
 def check_human_description(answers: Dict[str, str]) -> None: